 To support local businesses and job seekers understand more about the long-term opportunities associated with the wind farms operations and maintenance, the Galloper team hosted a Business Breakfast in Harwich in May 2017 and took part in the Tendring Jobs and Careers Fair in October 2017.

-Galloper will again take part in the Tendring Jobs and Careers Fair in October 2018 as one of the principal sponsors.
+Galloper again took part in the Tendring Jobs and Careers Fair in October 2018 as one of the principal sponsors.

 Information for mariners